 8 out of 10 times when someone asks me if I have a girlfriend, my answer pisses them off.
 I'm not really sure why.
 I guess I've just been blessed to meet a lot of people who really care a lot about my love life 😉

-The songs I felt most insecure about and almost kept "hidden" from the rest of the band were without exception the ones they liked most, so I guess that means I have to share this thing.
+The songs I felt most insecure about, the ones I almost kept "hidden" from the rest of the band were without exception the ones they liked most.
+So I guess that means I have to share this thing, right?

 So...
 Are you ready to get pissed off?